-When it comes to your child, it is extremely important to have the financial means to provide for his or her everyday needs.
+Child support lawyers like Flesner Wentzel understand that when it comes to your child, it is extremely important to have the financial means to provide for his or her everyday needs.
 Unfortunately, this may be hard to do when disputes regarding the enforcement or modification of your child support order arise.
-When you are concerned about obtaining or being able to provide the support your child needs, it may be time to take legal action.
+When you are concerned about obtaining or being able to provide the support your child needs, it may be time for you to take legal action.

-When calculating a child support order, the court uses a complicated form that considers several different factors, including:
+Child support guidelines differ from state to state.
+In Missouri, when calculating a child support order, the court uses a complicated form that considers several different factors.
+These factors include:

 Income of both parties